 Kids Books About 9/11 from Common Sense Media

-Next, focus on the miracles.
+Next, focus on the stories.

 One of my favorite stories is of the New York Harbor captains who evacuated half a million people after the attack.
 You can see their story in this 12-minute documentary called Boatlift.